-If you’re looking for a terrific all-around full-body workout, you’d be hard-pressed to find a better rowing machine than the ..
-We researched five rowers for more than 10 hours, tested the top four options with a panel of five fitness enthusiasts, and performed a head-to-head challenge between our top two picks, and we found the Model D to be the best overall rowing machine out there today.
-It’s simple to use, provides an incredible workout, and burns a lot of calories.
+If you’re looking for a terrific all-around full-body workout, then choosing a rowing machine is the best option.
+We researched five rowers for more than 10 hours.
+We tested the top four options with 5 fitness enthusiasts and performed a head-to-head challenge between our top two picks.
+Then we found the Model D to be the best overall rowing machine out there today.
+Rowing Machine is simple to use, provides an incredible workout, and burns a lot of calories.

 Advantages of Using a Rowing Machine

-I’ve been working out with a rowing machine for about five years now, after I bit the bullet and invested in the Concept2 Model D. I have found it to be truly one of the best pieces of exercise equipment to improve your overall health.
+I have Concept2 Model D Rowing Machine in which I am working out for about five years.
+I have found it to be truly one of the best exercise equipment to improve your overall health.

-1) it provides an all-body workout, exercising multiple muscle groups in your body
+- Rowing Machine provides an all-body workout, exercising multiple muscles in your body.

-As you might on a treadmill or another piece of equipment; and 3) it will help you to both lose fat, and build muscle, which makes for a pretty good combination when it comes to exercise equipment.
+- It’ll help you to lose fat and gain muscles, which makes pretty good combination when it comes to exercise equipment.

-- It burns calories — a lot.
-Did you know that a 50-minute rowing session can burn nearly 1,200 calories?
+- Rowing Machine burns calories a lot – Did you know that a 50-minute rowing session can burn nearly 1,200 calories?
 That’s twice as many calories burned that you’d get from a spinning class.

-- It’s an all-body workout.
-When you use a rowing machine, you’re really getting a workout for your entire body: lats, upper back, deltoids, triceps, calves, quads, hamstrings, glutes, abs, obliques, pecs, and biceps.
-When I’m working on my rower, and I can feel all these different muscles working.
+- Rowing Machine gives all-body workout – When using a rowing machine, you’ll get workout for your entire body: lats, upper back, deltoids, triceps, calves, quads, hamstrings, glutes, abs, obliques, pecs, and biceps.
+When I’m working on my rower, I can feel all these different muscles function.

-- Elevated heart rate.
-Everyone knows that when you’re getting a good workout, your heart rate will be elevated — and that’s certainly a good thing.
-This is no different than when you’re doing rowing machine exercises, as you’re effectively doing a leg press, dead lift, and a row with every single rep of the machine.
+- Elevates heart rate – When you’re getting a good rowing machine workout, your heart rate will be elevated — and that’s certainly a good thing.
+It’s no different than rowing machine exercises, as you’re effectively doing a leg press, deadlift, and a row with every single rep of the machine.

 Types of Rowing Machines